jeremyglebe/zweihander-ttrpg-hexer-generator/README.md

-# Zweihander Hexer Stats Generator
+# Zweihander Hexer Character Stats Generator

 You probably don't care about this project.
 It is only on GitHub for the free site hosting so that my friends can use it.